Summer 2014 not offered

-Over the past two decades, hip-hop, in its various facets of rap, deejaying, dance, visual art, fashion, and attitude toward authority, has gradually taken over as a primary medium of expression for youth around the world.
-Used as mass entertainment, elite aesthetic statement, social and political commentary, tool for education and social change, vehicle for economic opportunity, and as the core of a cultural movement, hip-hop has proven malleable enough to thrive embedded in scores of different languages and cultures around the world and effectively speak to local needs.
-Yet its local manifestations have also managed to retain their membership in a global hip-hop culture, now in its second or third generation.
+Over the past two decades, hip hop, in its various facets of rap, deejaying, dance, visual art, fashion, and attitude toward authority, has gradually taken over as a primary medium of expression for youth around the world.
+Used as mass entertainment, elite aesthetic statement, social and political commentary, tool for education and social change, vehicle for economic opportunity, and as the core of a cultural movement, hip hop has proven malleable enough to thrive embedded in scores of different languages and cultures around the world and effectively speak to local needs.
+Yet its local manifestations have also managed to retain their membership in a global hip hop culture, now in its third generation.

 ||Gen Ed Area Dept:

 |Course Format: Seminar||Grading Mode: Graded|

 Durand, RAP MUSIC AND HIP HOP CULTURE IN THE FRANCOPHONE WORLD